-Following suspension, a student is placed on disciplinary probation.
-A student on disciplinary probation may be dismissed from the St. Mary School System if a further infraction occurs.
+Following suspension, a student may be on disciplinary probation, and asked to sign a "Continued Enrollment" contract.
+A student on disciplinary probation may be dismissed from the St. Mary School System if a further infraction occurs as specified in the contract.
 The student on disciplinary probation is expected to contribute to the St. Mary school community in a positive sense.
 He/she must attend school regularly, be punctual, and his/her academic performance must be consistent with his/her capabilities.